Financial-Times/origami-build-tools/README.md

 ### `test` or `t`

 Run Origami specification tests and component specific tests.

+* If `--debug` is set, the test runner will not exit automatically to allow debugging of the tests.

 Checks Sass supports [silent and non-silent compilation modes](http://origami.ft.com/docs/syntax/scss/#silent-styles).
 If `pa11y.html` demo exists, confirms it is accessible using [Pa11y](http://pa11y.org/).